AI Energy Cluster – Moving from Strategy to Implementation

-The process has included:
+The strategy process has included:

-- workshops and strategy sessions,
+- workshops and roundtable discussions,

 - open webinars,

-- interoperability,
+- industrial data integration and interoperability,

 - Trusted Operational AI & Predictive Maintenance